Shamanthkolegodu/Stepanovs-Binary-Counter/README.md

 # How to compile your code:

-Compile using:gcc -Wall sanity_client.c A2_PES1UG19CS444.c -o program
+Compile using:  gcc -Wall main.c client.c -o program Then run using:  ./program
-Then run using:./program